What is Transactional Funding?

 Advantages of Using Transactional Funding

-Transactional funding provides several advantages to an investor who is working as a wholesaler or “middle man” in a double closing.
+Transactional funding provides several advantages to a wholesaler or “middle man” in a double closing.

-- With a double closing, the investor can keep a clear separation between the seller and the end-buyer, which reduces the opportunity for both parties to cut the investor out of the deal.
+- With a double closing, the wholesaler can keep a clear separation between the seller and the end-buyer, which reduces the opportunity for both parties to cut the wholesaler out of the deal.

 - Transactional funding is typically for 100% of the purchase price.
-The investor doesn’t have to put down any of their own money to complete the deal.
+The wholesaler doesn’t have to put down any of their own money to complete the deal.

-- It puts the investor on equal footing with cash buyers, providing a competitive edge to close the sale.
+- It puts the wholesaler on equal footing with cash buyers, providing a competitive edge to close the sale.

-- Transactional funding can be used for any type of property—vacant land, single or multi-family homes, condos, REOs, and all types of commercial property.
+- Transactional funding can be used for any type of property—vacant land, single-family or multi-family homes, condos, REOs, and all types of commercial property.